PRARTHAN29/Finance-Analysis/README.md

      =>Paseo is the most profitable product, as it has a lower manufacturing cost and generates the highest sales among all products.

      => Germany shows strong profitability performance, with relatively lower manufacturing costs compared to other countries and higher overall profit contribution.

+---

+## Recommandation

+          =>Focus on scaling production, optimizing supply chain, and increasing marketing efforts for Paseo.
+          =>Consider expanding manufacturing operations in Germany to maximize profit margins.